Phil Graves - Music Teacher since 1990 - Degree specialism in 'Music Education'

 Plays piano/keyboards, guitar & bass in all sorts of bands

-I have been teaching music for over twenty five years… from home, in different schools (mainstream, private, special needs) and now solely from Dove Studio.
-Most of my pupils are local children, although I also teach adults.
+I have been teaching music for ...ever… from home, in different schools (mainstream, private, special needs) in Dove Studio.
+Adults and children.

 I began teaching in 1993 – full-time from 1995 when I finished my music degree.
 I studied piano and guitar, and specialised in composition & ‘Music in Education’.
 I have played (either piano/keyboards, guitar or bass) in many different bands over the last 35 years … punk, alternative, rock, jazz, pop, big band, salsa, latin; original and cover ‘function’ bands.